Who we are, and what we do at Parks & Recreation.

 Adena assumed her role as Director of Portland Parks & Recreation on February 19, 2019.

-Reproductions of the daily work calendar for the Parks & Recreation Bureau Director.
-The current year calendar is updated quarterly.
+Reproductions of the daily work calendar for the director of Portland Parks & Recreation.
+The current calendar is updated quarterly.